manucepeda/OpenCore-Install-Guide/config-HEDT/nehalem.md

   * Prevents AppleRTC from writing to primary checksum (0x58-0x59), required for users who either receive BIOS reset or are sent into Safe mode after reboot/shutdown
 * **ExtendBTFeatureFlags** NO
   * Helpful for those having continuity issues with non-Apple/non-Fenvi cards
+* **IncreasePciBarSize**: NO
+  * Increases 32-bit PCI bar size in IOPCIFamily from 1 to 4 GB, enabling Above4GDecoding in the BIOS is a much cleaner and safer approach.
+Some X99 boards may require this, you'll generally experience a kernel panic on IOPCIFamily if you need this.
+Note this shouldn't be needed on Mojave and newer
 * **LapicKernelPanic**: NO
   * Disables kernel panic on AP core lapic interrupt, generally needed for HP systems.
 Clover equivalent is `Kernel LAPIC`
 * **LegacyCommpage**: NO